Payment technology

 What is an acquiring bank?

-A PSP relies on an acquiring bank to have sufficient funds to manage the transactions, including authorisation, settlement and fund transfers.
-They provide merchants with the necessary infrastructure to accept various forms of electronic payments, including a merchant account.
+A PSP relies on an acquiring bank to have sufficient funds to manage the transactions, including authorization, settlement, and fund transfers.
+They provide merchants with the necessary infrastructure to accept various forms of electronic payments, including merchant accounts.

 Payment service providers vs. merchant account providers